techleadcoaching/techleadworkshops.github.io/_posts/2017-02-16-first-workshop.md

 excerpt_separator: <!--more-->
 ---

+Start here.
 This workshop explores a common, ambiguous work situation.
 You are a new, junior software engineer on a team at a big company.
 Work through the ambiguity to find moments to lead, get some results, and improve your engineering team's culture and effectiveness.

 <!--more-->